-Standardisation of retroreflective material is related to the increase in use of automobiles and historical the first specification on the topic for safe driving probably was formulated in the United States in the 1930s.
+Standardisation of retroreflective material is related to the increase in use of automobiles and historical the first specification on the topic for safe driving was probably formulated in the United States in the 1930s.

-The start of the international standardising on retroreflective materials began in Vienna in 1968 with the Convention of Road Signs and Signals.
+The start of the international standardation on retroreflective materials began in Vienna in 1968 with the Convention of Road Signs and Signals.
 Today CIE is the international organization for the standards in light and colour.

-Many technical reports and documents dealing with the recommendation for signals, retroreflection, and roadway lighting are the basis for international agreements.
+Many technical reports and documents are dealing with the recommendations for signals, retroreflection, and roadway lighting are the basis for international agreements.
 The geometry of measurement differs somewhat among various countries; however, the today’s international trend is to specify the characteristics of retroreflectors in terms of the driving or transportation scenario.

-Specific standards for retroreflective material for aids to navigation is not available and it seem like common practice for Aids to Navigation administrations and suppliers not having further requirement than the requirement for the IALA code in accordance with IALA Recommendation R0106(E – 106).
+Specific guidelines for retroreflective material for marine aids to navigation is not currently available and it seems like common practice for Aids to Navigation administrations and suppliers not having further requirement than the requirement for the IALA code in accordance with IALA Recommendation R0106(E – 106).

-Different organisations are working with and preparing standards, recommendations and technical documents and reports about retroreflective materials.
+Different organisations are working with and preparing standards, recommendations, technical documents and reports about retroreflective materials.